Okoye-Nelson/microservices-url-shortener/notion-file.md

 -   **Nginx API Gateway**: The single entry point for all external traffic.
 It routes requests to the appropriate backend service, handles rate limiting, and manages CORS policies.
 -   **PostgreSQL**: The primary relational database used for persistent storage of links and their associated statistics.
 It is deployed as a `StatefulSet` in Kubernetes for data stability.
 -   **Redis**: An in-memory cache used by the `link-service` to speed up lookups and reduce database load.
 -   **RabbitMQ**: A message broker used for asynchronous communication between services.
-For example, the `redirect-service` publishes a message to a queue, which the `stats-service` and `notification-service` consume.
+For example, the `redirect-service` publishes a message to a queue, which the `stats-service` (and potentially the Notification Service) consume.
 This decouples the click-tracking process from the user-facing redirect, ensuring low latency.

 ## 3. Local Development Environment